OceanOutcomes/ocean-outcomes/initiatives/japanese-fisheries/rapid-assessments/index.md

 Across all of the eleven species assessed, scoring ranges for performance indicators were lowest for MSC Principle 1 (Fig. 1).
 The lowest scores were for species that appear to have low population abundances based on stock assessments.
 For Principle 2, most performance indicators scored in the 60-80 range, largely due to uncertainty about the identity and status of non-target species as well as fishery impacts on these species.
 Scores were highest within Principle 3, but a substantial proportion of performance indicators did score below the 80 level.
 Any score below 60, that is orange or red, would cause the fishery to automatically fail the MSC assessment process.

-[To download this overview and all the rapid assessments as one complete PDF, click here.] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/supporting+documents/Japan+Rapid+Assessment+Summaries+January+2016.pdf)
+[Download this overview and all the rapid assessments as one complete PDF.] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/supporting+documents/Japan+Rapid+Assessment+Summaries+January+2016.pdf)